2022–2023 global food crises: Australian floods

 A severe flood in New South Wales during February 2022 caused the complete destruction of soy and rice crops and 36% of macadamia nut production.
 Animal herds and farming infrastructure were also severely damaged by the flooding, which was the third major natural disaster to agriculture communities in the region.

 Supply chain failures

 In a May 2022 editorial for the Guardian, environmental George Monbiot described part of the collapse of food supply, a problem of concentration of supply in a handful of supply chains through the "Global Standard Diet" making the food system vulnerable to critical failures.
 He compared the food system failures to the 2008 banking crises, in terms of similar structural problems of concentration of economic power.

 In China, rolling lockdowns as part of a zero-COVID policy significantly reduced key agricultural inputs for important grain crops.
-Before that, China already maintained its food stockpiles at a "historically high level" in 2021, because of an ongoing trade war with the United States.
+Before that, China already maintained its food stockpiles at a "historically high level" in 2021, because of an trade war with the United States.
 The deal and negotiation with U.S. and Australia could also be prodding China to buy food reserves.